hackerwins/homepage-old/docs/js-sdk.md

 An example of RichText co-editing with Quill: [Quill example](https://github.com/yorkie-team/yorkie-js-sdk/blob/main/examples/quill.html), [Demos](/demos)

 #### Counter
-`Counter` support numeric types that change to addition and subtraction.
-If numeric data needs to be modified at the same time, `Counter` should be used instead of Primitive.
+`Counter` supports numeric types that change with addition and subtraction.
+If a numeric data needs to be modified at the same time, `Counter` should be used instead of primitives.

 ```javascript
 doc.update((root) => {